Pong420/videojs-plus/guide/plugins/Live.md

 ## Live Streaming

-Just a simple style plugin that create a live streaming notice on control bar and hide the progress bar Remember to include css file
+Just a simple style plugin that creates a live streaming notice on the control bar and hides the progress bar

+Remember to include the CSS file

 <img src="../../screenshot/live-streaming.png">